vncorenlp/VnCoreNLP/Readme.md

 Please **CITE** paper [1] whenever VnCoreNLP is used to produce published results or incorporated into other software.
 If you are dealing in depth with either word segmentation or POS tagging, you are encouraged to also cite paper [2] or [3], respectively.

-**NOTE**
-- If you are looking for light-weight versions, VnCoreNLP's word segmentation and POS tagging components have also been released as independent packages [RDRsegmenter](https://github.com/datquocnguyen/RDRsegmenter)  [2]  and [VnMarMoT](https://github.com/datquocnguyen/VnMarMoT) [3], resepectively.
+If you are looking for light-weight versions, VnCoreNLP's word segmentation and POS tagging components have also been released as independent packages [RDRsegmenter](https://github.com/datquocnguyen/RDRsegmenter)  [2]  and [VnMarMoT](https://github.com/datquocnguyen/VnMarMoT) [3], resepectively.

+## Installation <a name="install"></a>

-- A special thanks goes to Khoa Duong  (@dnanhkhoa) for creating a Python wrapper of VnCoreNLP.
+- `Python 3.4+` if using  a Python wrapper of VnCoreNLP. **A special thanks goes to Khoa Duong  (@dnanhkhoa) for creating this wrapper**.

-## Installation

-- `Python 3.4+` if using the Python wrapper.
 Then, to install the wrapper, users have to run the following command:

     ``$ pip install vncorenlp``